-So you’re onboarding new clients and you’re looking at GuideCX to help you do it.
-You won’t be disappointed!
-GuideCX® is a purpose-built tool designed to make the client onboarding process faster and easier for you and your customers, but we understand that onboarding questions are inevitable.
-Even though GuideCX promises a better onboarding experience doesn’t mean you don’t have onboarding questions about how the process will work.
-We get that.
-And we want you to succeed as much as you want you to succeed.
+So you’re onboarding new clients and you have questions about the process.
+You won’t be disappointed with these answers!
+Everyone has onboarding questions about how the process will work.
+We get that, and we want you to succeed as much as you want you to succeed.
 We are here to help.

-Here are the top five onboarding questions we get asked about GuideCX, and some answers that will help you nail every implementation you tackle from now on.
+Here are the top five onboarding questions we get asked, and some answers that will help you nail every implementation you tackle from now on.

-What Kind of Communication Will My Customers Be Getting from GuideCX?
+What Kind of Communication Should My Customers Be Receiving?

 Answer: Everything they need to know to keep the project moving.

+Next, your customers should receive project invitations, overviews, assignments, due dates, and overdue reminders.
 Keep in mind that you have complete control over which tasks are visible to a client and how much detail they see.
-You don’t need to worry about them seeing internal-only information in automated reminders.
+You don’t need to worry about them seeing internal-only information, as it could add confusion.

 Answer: Only what you want them to.

-Clients can only see the tasks they are invited to, so if there are internal processes you’d like to keep to yourself, you can.
-And your customers can keep their internal processes private, too.
+Clients should only see the tasks they are participating in, so if there are internal processes you’d like to keep to yourself, you can.
+And your customers can keep their internal processes private too.

-But remember, if you don’t provide some transparency and visibility at the beginning of a project, clients can feel like you’ve forgotten about them or worry that you might not be doing anything.
-With GuideCX you can make a step or task visible and still hide the details.
-Clients can rest easy that you are hard at work delivering their product or service, and you can keep all the behind-the-scenes details out of sight.
+Remember, to provide some transparency and visibility at the beginning of a project.
+Clients can feel like you’ve forgotten about them or worry that you might not be doing anything if not.
+They should rest easy and trust you are hard at work delivering their product or service––and you can keep all the behind-the-scenes details out of sight.

-How Can I Help My Customers Use the Onboarding Platform Effectively?
+How Can I Help My Customers Engage in the Onboarding Process?

-Answer: Set their expectations for the onboarding process.
+Answer: Set their expectations for the onboarding process and be transparent.

 You can set the tone for a positive onboarding experience early on by setting expectations and providing customers with a clear idea of what they’ll be expected to do.
 You have two great opportunities to set these expectations:

-Bonus: They can get task information in an email, on the platform itself, or through the mobile app—whatever they prefer.
+Bonus: If you’re using a client onboarding tool, they can get task information in an email, on the platform itself, or through the mobile app—whatever they prefer.

 We know first-hand the problems that come up when you don’t have the right tools to onboard new clients.
-We created GuideCX to fix them.
-GuideCX removes friction and confusion from the onboarding process and helps you deliver value to your customers faster.
 Hopefully these common onboarding questions and answers helps shed some light on the process!

 - Your Client Onboarding Questions Answered - April 21, 2021